openzfs/openzfs-docs/docs/Project and Community/FAQ.rst

       distributions and are commonly used.
 However, because they are not persistent they should only be used with ZFS for development/test pools.
-   -  Benefits:This method is easy for a quick test, the names are short, and they will be available on all Linux distributions.
+   -  Benefits: This method is easy for a quick test, the names are short, and they will be available on all Linux distributions.
-   -  Drawbacks:The names are not persistent and will change depending on what order they disks are detected in.
+   -  Drawbacks: The names are not persistent and will change depending on what order the disks are detected in.
 Adding or removing hardware for your system can easily cause the names to change.
 You would then need to remove the zpool.cache file and re-import the pool using the new names.